barneyb/calfeed/README.md

 so you must ensure you use the same filename for successive runs of the same calendar _and_ that you use distinct filenames for different calendars.

-The `tsss` parser accepts an optional timezone specification after the input file should you wish to interpret the dates in something other than your system's local time.

-In addition to the `tsss` loader, there is also a `osaa` loader which reads OSAA CSV files (from osaa.org).
+There is also a `osaa` loader which reads OSAA CSV files (from osaa.org):

     ./calfeed load osaa osaa.csv MySchool